kubernetes-el/kubernetes-el/Readme.md

 ## Installation

-This package is available on [MELPA][] package repository.
+This package is available on the [MELPA][] package repository.
 See the instructions there for how to configure Emacs to pull packages from MELPA.

 Once you've set that up, use your preferred method of configuring and installing packages.
 If you use [use-package][], the forms below will get you started.